benwzj/benwzj.github.io/_posts/2019-12-14-JekyllTheme.md

 Themes determine all design components: page layouts, backgrounds, color palettes, headers and footers, positioning, sizing, and typography.
 There are a word call **Theming**.
 Theming can be separate from functioning of the website.
 There are a separate position which is profession at creating website theming.

+For example, Day and night theme are for day night environment.
+Mobile and laptop should have different themes.
+Different topic website should have different themes.

-### How Do Website Themes Work?
+> How Do Website Themes Work?
-A website theme works via CSS HTML and JS all together!
-Themes for website should like cloth for human, it should be changable.
-So when you design a website , theming should be a important part to conside.
+> A website theme works via CSS HTML and JS all together!

+## Implement theme swap

-## Toggle day night theme
+Toggle day night theme
 Generially, implement theme on website will do these steps:

 1. Use local storage to store current theme.